joshbressers/meshbbs/README.md

 Make sure you have poetry installed https://python-poetry.org/

 You will need to copy the file `examples/example_config.ini` to config.ini.
 You should be able to figure this file out if you look in it.
 You can talk to a meshtastic node via serial or TCP/IP.
 There is also a debug interface that you can run to type commands to the BBS locally to test things out.
+I would like to see this also run on a raspberry pi with a LoRa hat someday.

 You should be able to run `poetry install` to install all the dependencies, then run `poetry run meshbbs` and the BBS will start to run.